CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured, concise skill that efficiently covers chart selection, color rules, and KPI card guidance for Vizro dashboards.
-Its main weakness is the lack of executable code examples—particularly for custom chart functions and KPI card configuration—which would elevate actionability.
-The progressive disclosure and token efficiency are excellent.
+This is a well-structured, concise skill that efficiently covers chart selection, Plotly conventions, color rules, custom charts, and KPI cards for Vizro dashboards.
+Its main weakness is the lack of executable code examples, particularly for the @capture('graph') custom chart pattern which is described as needed for 'most bar and line charts' — a concrete example would significantly improve actionability.
+The progressive disclosure and conciseness are excellent.

 Suggestions